cszach/designs/projects/lclg.md

 ---
 layout: post
-title: '42tm''s Linux Command Line Guide'
+title: 'Linux Command Line Guide'
 ---

 From 2018 to 2019, I wrote an e-book on Linux command line basics for absolute